AY2324S2-CS2103T-F14-4/tp/docs/UserGuide.md

 ### Go to previous commands: Press Arrow Up button / Press Arrow Down button on your computer keyboard

 Suppose the commands entered are:
-Command 1: list
+* Command 1: list
-Command 2: edit John Doe n/John
+* Command 2: edit John Doe n/John
-Command 3: edit Alex Yeoh p/23456789
+* Command 3: edit Alex Yeoh p/23456789

-After executing Command 3,
+After executing Command 1, 2 and 3 in order,
-Pressing the arrow up button once will display: edit Alex Yeoh p/23456789 Pressing the arrow up button again will display: edit John Doe n/John Pressing the arrow up button once more will display: list Further pressing the arrow up button will not change the command box content as it reaches the earliest command.
+Pressing the `arrow up` button once will display: edit Alex Yeoh p/23456789 <br>
+Pressing the `arrow up` button again will display: edit John Doe n/John <br>
+Pressing the `arrow up` button once more will display: list <br>
+Further pressing the `arrow up` button will not change the command box content as it reaches the earliest command.

-After navigating up, pressing arrow down button once will display: edit John Doe n/John Pressing arrow down button again will display: edit Alex Yeoh p/23456789 Further pressing the arrow down button will not change the command box content as it reaches the latest command.
+After navigating up, pressing `arrow down` button once will display: edit John Doe n/John <br>
+Pressing `arrow down` button again will display: edit Alex Yeoh p/23456789 <br>
+Further pressing the `arrow down` button will not change the command box content as it reaches the latest command.

 ### Saving the data